 There are two main components to most medical malpractice cases: determining who was at fault and then proving that fault legally.

-First, New York medical malpractice law not only applies to doctors and nurses but also to hospitals, anesthesiologists, and other individuals and institutions that provide health care services.
+First, medical malpractice laws in many states not only apply to doctors and nurses but also to hospitals, anesthesiologists, and other individuals and institutions that provide health care services.
 If you sustained injuries while receiving medical care, an attorney may help you to determine who is responsible.
-Determining liability in a New York medical malpractice case is often a difficult task.
-Therefore, it’s advisable for injured patients to seek advice from an attorney to identify potential defendants.
+Determining liability in a malpractice case is often a difficult task.
+Therefore, it's advisable for injured patients to seek advice from an attorney to identify potential defendants.